 A superior product, but it comes with a higher price tag than other options.

 Good price and reliable filtration from a respected brand in water purification.
 With basic proper care, this simple pitcher holds up quite well over time.

 Filters too slowly for some.
 It can be hard to tell when filters need changing.

 Filters out bacteria, viruses, and protozoa.
 Filters particles, chemicals, and heavy metals.
 Improves odor and clarity of water.
 Makes it possible to drink clean water from sketchy sources.

 Takes a lot of pressure to push non-clean water through its filter.

 Fits in most refrigerators thanks to vertical design.
 Holds 18 cups of water at once; perfect for families and work settings.
 High-volume filtration for an affordable price without fancy equipment.
 Works with some third-party filters, too.

 Attaches directly to your faucet and offers three spray options.
 Includes an electronic filter indicator for replacement reminders.
 Reduces 99% of lead, chlorine, asbestos, particulates, and more.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-We all know how important it is to stay hydrated throughout the day, but many areas have tap water that contains contaminants that make it unsafe or just unpleasant to drink.
-Bottled water is a good alternative, but keeping your fridge stocked can get pretty expensive.
+We all know how important it is to stay hydrated throughout the day, but many areas have tap water that contains harmful contaminants that make it unsafe or just unpleasant to drink.
+Bottled water is a viable alternative, but keeping your fridge stocked can get pretty expensive.
 That’s why investing in a water purifier can be such a smart decision for your home.